 Range checking (checking whether data is within set minimum and maximum values as a function of depth) was performed on all data as a first error check to flag and eliminate from further use the relatively few data that seemed to be grossly in error.
 Range checks were prepared for individual regions of the world ocean.
-Conkright et al. (2002b) and Boyer and Levitus (1994) detail the quality control procedures and include tables showing the ranges selected for each basin.
+Conkright et al. (2002b) details the quality control procedures and include tables showing the ranges selected for each basin.

-A check as to whether excessive gradients occur in the data were made for each variable in WOD01 both in terms of positive and negative gradients..
+A check as to whether excessive gradients occur in the data were made for each variable in WOD01 both in terms of positive and negative gradients.